libretro/docs/docs/guides/databases.md

 - __Update__ your RetroArch databases (Main Menu > Online Updater > Update databases).
 - __Read about the factors that might be causing the Problem__
   - Understand [`.dat` and `.rdb`](https://github.com/libretro/libretro-database#retroarch-database) files.
   - Understand [which key field](#key-field-for-matching) RetroArch uses for matching your item at issue to the database.
-Contrary to popular belief, the data used for matching is often the _serial number_ encoded within a disc-game's binary data, not a checksum or hash.
   - Understand [precedence](https://github.com/libretro/libretro-database#precedence) within the multi-faceted database repository.
 - __Verify data "on both sides"__
   -  __Verify your file properties.__ Verify your file has the appropriate [key ID](#key-field-for-matching): compute the crc checksum, or verify the encoded serial number with a hex editor, whichever is applicable.
   - __Verify Databases__.
 Look in the repository databases to find which `.dat` file might hold incorrect data for the game file at issue.
-Even if one `.dat` holds correct data, a different dat with precedence may be over-ruling others incorrect data.
+Even if one `.dat` holds correct data, a different dat with [precedence](https://github.com/libretro/libretro-database#precedence) may be over-ruling others with incorrect data.
   - Automated scanning and database association will only work if your file matches a key (sometimes crc or sometimes serial) that is in database.
   - If an upstream database group (No-Intro, Redump, GameTDB, etc) is [responsible for the `.dat` at issue](https://github.com/libretro/libretro-database#sources), look on their websites to see whether their current information is correct or incorrect.
-    - If Correct: the libretro repository may need an update, or the user may need an update (Main Menu > Online Updater > Update Databases), or something may have gone wrong in the libretro build process.
+    - If Upstream Data is _Correct_: the libretro repository may need an update, or the user may need an update (Main Menu > Online Updater > Update Databases), or something may have gone wrong in the libretro database build process.
 If more than 2 weeks have passed since the upstream update, [Open an Issue](https://github.com/libretro/libretro-database/issues).
-    - If Incorrect: either the upstream group must make the correction, or you can [Contribute a correction to libretro](#how-to-contribute-to-databases) perhaps by creating an ad hoc database or making a new entry within an ad hoc database.
+    - If Upstream Data is _Incorrect_: either the upstream group must make the correction, or you can [Contribute a correction to libretro](#how-to-contribute-to-databases) perhaps by creating an ad hoc database or making a new entry within an ad hoc database.
 - __Help Fix the Problem.__
   - See the [Contributions](#how-to-contribute-to-databases) section for how to go about correcting or adding data to fix the issue.
   - If you see a large-scale issue affecting many data entries or entire dats, open a [Database Issue](https://github.com/libretro/libretro-database/issues) and describe the exact details of the problem.
-If the databases appear correct and match your file, then the issue may be within RetroArch's scanning behavior/programming, and you should open a [RetroArch Issue](https://github.com/libretro/RetroArch/issues) instead.
+If the databases appear correct and match your file, but you see a problem with scanning behavior or validation, then the issue may be within RetroArch's programming rather than the database, and you should open a [RetroArch Issue](https://github.com/libretro/RetroArch/issues) instead.

 ## How to Contribute to Databases